georgi/blog/posts/2007/4/dry-up-your-url-helpers.md

 ---
 category: Ruby
-tags: rails, url, helpers
 date: 2007-04-18
 languages: ruby

-DRY Up Your Url Helpers
+tags: rails, url, helpersDRY Up Your Url Helpers
 =======================

 This tutorial shows you how to simplify url generation in combination